CAIDA/bgpview/README.md

 #### `pfx2as`

-Accumulates per-prefix origin information across many views and writes summary information periodically.
+Accumulates per-prefix origin information across many views (e.g., defaults to 24hrs) and writes summary information periodically.
 Used as input for the new high-level CAIDA Prefix2AS dataset.

 Usage:
 ```